hareemraza/DigiScan360/README.md

 #### Property Graph

 Navigate to the `Property Graph` directory and use the provided scripts and queries to manage and analyze property graphs.

+#### Knowledge Graph
+Navigate to the `Knowledge Graph` directory and use the provided scripts to create local and global schema, and use the SPARQL queries on global schema.

 #### Text Generation